sefk/sefk.github.io/posts/hand-tally.md

 For the curious few, check out my [Halloween Traffic Spreadsheet][sheet].

 Two postscripts.
 First, Please stop spreading that [NASA Space Pen story][ww].
-I'm sure you've heard it: how do you write in zero G?
-Americans over-engineered it and commissioned a multi-million dollar space pen project; while those scrappy can-do Russians used pencils instead.
-Well, this story has been
-[debunked by the good people at Snopes][debunk] and NASA's reputation is in good stead.
+I'm sure you've heard it: how do you write in zero G? the wasteful Americans commissioned a multi-million dollar space pen project; the scrappy can-do Russians used pencils.
+Well, this story has been [debunked by the good people at Snopes][debunk].

 And second, I'd like to plug Tony and Tom's "day job", [Stonehearth][].
 I think of it as Starcraft meets Minecraft.
 I am so eager to play